 This auto bagging and palletizing system is designed to fill 50 lb. open mouth poly bags at a rate of 10 bags per minute.
 Free-flowing and dry bulk material flows from the 80 cu. ft. hopper into a net weigh gravity flow bagger that includes a vibrating feeder with gravity gate.
 The feeder doses a set amount of product into the internal weigh hopper.

 The NWB, or Net Weigh Bagger, is used for bagging BBQ wood smoker pellets at a rate of 20 tons per hour into open mouth bags.
 It is a great solution to accurately fill bags to a set target weight of 25 – 60 pounds.

 This wood pellet bagging equipment is used to fill and seal 20-110 pound paper or plastic bags with hardwood pellets that are used for smoking and grilling BBQ.
 It can also be used to bag wood chunks and chips.
 The typical system available for purchase includes a 37 -or- 71 cubic foot supply hopper, a mechanical -or- digital gravity fed bagging machine, bag closing equipment, and a palletizer.

-This animal feed bagging machine and system has everything you need to fill 20-100 lb. paper or plastic open mouth bags with many different types of feed.
-Buy just the bagging machine -or- buy the entire system that includes a 37 or 71 cubic foot storage hopper, bagging machine, conveyor, and bag sewing machine.
+Use professionally manufactured animal feed bagging equipment and systems to fill 20-100lb. paper or plastic open mouth bags (50lb. bags being the most popular) with many different types of feed.
+Buy just the feed bagger or an entire bagging system that includes a 25-100 cu. ft. storage hopper, feed bagger, bag conveyors, bag sewing machine, palletizer, and more.